jqno/jqno.github.io/_posts/2020-09-09-my-vim-setup.md

 ## Wrapping up

 So, there you have it.
-You can check out my full Vim configuration [here](https://github.com/jqno/dotfiles/tree/main/vim).
+You can check out my full Vim configuration [in my dotfiles repo](https://github.com/jqno/dotfiles/tree/main/vim).
 Please tweet me if you have ideas for improvement 😉.